-For thousands of years, from the Roman war dogs with their spiked collars to the 2013 Tournament of Roses parade that featured a float honoring the service of these heroic canines; dogs have been a part of our lives and our battles.
+For thousands of years, from the Roman war dogs with their spiked collars to the 2013 Tournament of Roses parade that featured a float honoring the service of these heroic canines, dogs have been a part of our lives and our battles.

 We are always honored when we get to knot up items for our military and law enforcement K9s!
-Now, paracord collars once only available to Military service dogs, are available for your K9 Hero too.
+Now, paracord collars, once only available to Military service dogs, are available for your K9 Hero too.